King Von: Storytelling

 King Von was known for the use of storytelling in his songs and his aggressive style, with songs such as "Crazy Story" and "Took Her to the O" for examples.
 His narration has also been defined by HotNewHipHop as "impeccable" and equipped "with a vengeance and uncut authenticity"; it has also been described as "vivid".
 Pitchfork eulogizes his ability to tell a coherent story as its narrator with associated dialogue insertion in his verses.
 Von maximized his storytelling strengths across a trio of critically acclaimed efforts, Grandson, Vol. 1, Levon James, and Welcome to O'Block, with each project showcasing the full complexities of his personality, as Von fleshed out narratives that are rarely seen in mainstream rap.

-Bennett's narrative technique often drew from his lived experiences; and has also been compared to that of other various artists such as the prime Ice-T, the late Speaker Knockerz and specifically songs like "Took Her to the O" and "Crazy Story" have been compared to "Children's Story" by Slick Rick; while Bennett himself says that he has often been compared with Meek Mill's narrative technique.

-Von's storytelling style and ability was inspired by his childhood in Englewood and peculiarly draws on urban novels he read while incarcerated: he asserted that he read many books by Sister Souljah, he liked also JaQuavis and Ashley especially the book "The Cartel", "The Ultimate Sacrifice" by Anthony Fields plus he also appreciated the "Twilight" novels.
+Bennett's narrative technique often drew from his lived experiences, (Note: Attributed to multiple sources:) and has also been compared to that of other various artists, such as Ice-T, and the late Speaker Knockerz.
+Specifically, songs like "Took Her to the O" and "Crazy Story" have been compared to "Children's Story" by Slick Rick.
+Bennett himself says that he has often been compared with Meek Mill's narrative technique.
+Von's storytelling style and ability was inspired by his childhood in Englewood, and draws on urban novels he read while incarcerated.
+He reported having read a large number of books by Sister Souljah.
+He also liked books by Ashley & JaQuavis, especially the book "The Cartel", and "The Ultimate Sacrifice" by Anthony Fields.
+He also appreciated the Twilight novels.

 Influences

-King Von has cited several MCs as influencing his rapping style, deriving by the artists he listened to in his teens, with rappers such as Lil Wayne, Gucci Mane and Waka Flocka Flame, and by other Chicago rappers such as Twista, Kanye West, G Herbo, Lil Bibby, and Lil Durk.
+King Von cited several MCs as influences on his rapping style, including artists he listened to in his teen years such as Lil Wayne, Gucci Mane and Waka Flocka Flame, and other Chicago rappers such as Twista, Kanye West, G Herbo, Lil Bibby, and Lil Durk.

 Personal life

 Bennett was in an on-and-off relationship with Texas rapper Asian Doll, but the two were reportedly not in a relationship at the time of his death.
 Bennett had three children.
 His cousin, Calboy, is also a drill rapper.